jammazwan/xbb_TransformWithXslt/README.md

 ### Run Instructions:

-_Run XbbTest to see the results of the transforms._
+_Run XbbTest to see the results of the transforms.
+See NOTES.md for more information._

 ---